traefik/traefik/docs/content/https/acme.md

 ```

 !!! warning
     For concurrency reason, this file cannot be shared across multiple instances of Traefik.
-Use a key value store entry instead.
+Clustered operation is available in Traefik EE.

 ## Fallback